Increasingly, we’ve become a nation that loves our homes, our apartments – and our self-storage facilities.

 Today, more and more Americans are renting space in storage facilities, which have become a booming industry, particularly in large metro areas.
 There’s an estimated 2.6 billion square feet of self-storage across this nation, according to the Self-Storage Association, which amounts to 8.1 square feet per person.

-And studies indicate people are renting these units for longer periods of time – a pattern that’s been dubbed a “sticky situation” because of their “stickiness” attachment to the items they’ve placed in there, that they simply don’t want to part with.
+Studies indicate people are renting these units for longer periods of time – a pattern that’s been dubbed a “sticky situation” because of their “stickiness” attachment to the items they’ve placed in there, that they simply don’t want to part with.

 And as those items sit inside those storage units, not being used, owners might want to stop by and take another look at what they own.
 Within those units are likely to be something that holds value for them, for manufacturers, and for our economy: scrap metal.